CPSC-383/aegis/src/docs/common_errors.md

 If you can't solve your problem after reading through this page, please contact any of the Instructors or TAs and they will be able to help.

-Notes:
+!!! warning "Important"

-- Your *path* to the folder you unzipped that has everything inside of it, *CANNOT HAVE SPACES* in it.
+    - Your **path to the folder** you unzipped that has everything inside of it, **CANNOT HAVE SPACES** in it.
 For example, if a parent folder is called "CPSC 383", the space will create some undefined behaviour when running the system.
 To be safe, rename each parent folder to have no spaces, such as "CPSC_383" or "CPSC-383".
     - Only python versions >= 3.12 are supported!

 ## Problems trying to setup system/running a game